TypeScript Roadmap: Learn TS Step by Step

 How to Learn TypeScript Effectively Without Guesswork

-To get real value from TypeScript, you must follow the roadmap strictly and sequentially.
+Following this typescript learning roadmap takes 2-3 months of consistent daily practice.
+Progress is measured by confidence in refactoring, not by how many features you've seen.
 TS is not a collection of isolated features; it is a system where types, inference, tooling, and compiler behavior reinforce each other.
 Skipping steps breaks that system.
 Start with basic typing and inference, then move into unions, generics, narrowing, and finally advanced type modeling.
 Use the roadmap as a constraint, not a suggestion.

 Share this roadmap: